Accurate Miniatures: History

-The original Accurate Miniatures was a Charlotte, North Carolina based plastic model company that began business in the mid-1990s.
+The original Accurate Miniatures was a Charlotte, North Carolina–based plastic model company that began business in the mid-1990s.
 They filed for bankruptcy in June 2001.
 Later that year, Accurate Miniatures was purchased from the original owners by Hobby Investors LLC, now called Collins-Habovick, LLC.
 The transfer included the sale of the company name, logo, inventory, and intellectual property.
 Paul Bedford, former general manager of the original Accurate Miniatures, claims the deal was part cash and part debt assumption.

-In July 2001, Accurate Miniatures, in an attempt to get out of debt, prepared to sell as much as 70% of their tooling (model molds) to the Bologna, Italy based Italeri.
+In July 2001, Accurate Miniatures, in an attempt to get out of debt, prepared to sell as much as 70% of their tooling (model molds) to the Bologna, Italy–based Italeri.
 Some of the molds included molds for the Avenger, Dauntless, Grumman F3F, Mustang, Stormovik, and Yak kits.
 However, the sale to Hobby Investors LLC nullified this deal.

 Unseen to Collins-Habovick was the financial disaster left by the previous management.
 When the previous management ceased operation, substantial debt remained behind.
 Mold sets like the B-25 and F-3F were not paid off completely, and mold commitments for the NASCAR stock car, SB2U, and an R-4 were not funded at all even though a fair amount of tooling had been complete.
 All of this (not including unpaid artists, printers, and many others) had to be overcome before anything else could be achieved.

 Only through the diligent work and patience of the small staff was Accurate Miniatures able to be resurrected to become a successful company that is praised by model builders for their high-quality kits and attention to detail.

-Products
+Product lines

 Aircraft

 Accurate Miniatures produces model kits of these airplanes: